Long-lived sterile neutrinos from an axionlike particle at Belle II: Introduction

 Numerous BSM theories predict LLPs naturally.
 These range from ``portal-physics'' models (see Ref.~\cite{Antel:2023hkf} for an overview of the current status), R-parity-violating supersymmetry~\cite{Barbier:2004ez,Dreiner:1997uz,Mohapatra:2015fua}, to ``neutral-naturalness'' models~\cite{Chacko:2005pe,Burdman:2006tz,Craig:2015pha,Cai:2008au,Cohen:2018mgv,Cheng:2018gvu} and so on.
 These models are strongly motivated for various reasons including explaining non-vanishing neutrino masses and the existence of DM, and solving the hierarchy problem.
 In this work, we will focus on a model predicting both an axionlike particle (ALP) and sterile neutrinos.
 The axion is a hypothetical particle that appears after the spontaneous breaking of a global $U(1)_{PQ}$ symmetry~\cite{Peccei:1977hh} proposed for solving the strong CP problem.
 It is a pseudoscalar particle with its mass related to the breaking scale of the $U(1)_{PQ}$ symmetry.
 The ALP is not required to obey this relation, but rather has them as independent parameters.
 Thus, it does not necessarily solve the strong CP problem as the axion does, but offers richer phenomenologies at experiments~\cite{Bauer:2017ris}.
-The ALP is predicted in various ultra-violet (UV) complete models including string compactifications~\cite{Cicoli:2013ana,Ringwald:2012cu}, Froggatt-Nielsen models of flavor~\cite{Froggatt:1978nt,Alanne:2018fns}, and supersymmetry models~\cite{Bellazzini:2017neg}.
-The ALP can couple to all the particles in the SM spectrum, and in this work, we study the ALP coupled only to the SM quarks off-diagonally.
-Such quark-flavor-violating (QFV) couplings can arise in UV-complete models including DFSZ- and KSVZ-type axion models~\cite{Ema:2016ops,Calibbi:2016hwq,Arias-Aragon:2017eww,Bjorkeroth:2018ipq,delaVega:2021ugs,DiLuzio:2023ndz,DiLuzio:2017ogq,Alonso-Alvarez:2023wig}, among others~\cite{Gavela:2019wzg,Bauer:2020jbp,Bauer:2021mvw,Chakraborty:2021wda,Bertholet:2021hjl}.
-Studies on QFV couplings of the ALP can be found in e.g.~Refs.~\cite{Gorbunov:2000ht,MartinCamalich:2020dfe,Carmona:2021seb,Bauer:2021mvw,Carmona:2022jid,Beltran:2023nli,Li:2024thq,Cheung:2024qve}.
-In this work, we will restrict ourselves to the single coupling of the ALP with the bottom and strange quarks.